axios vs fetch-mock vs react-query vs use-http

 Note: Capturing FormData upload progress is not currently supported in node.js environments.

-⚠️ Warning It is recommended to disable redirects by setting maxRedirects: 0 to upload the stream in the node.js environment, as follow-redirects package will buffer the entire stream in RAM without following the "backpressure" algorithm.
+⚠️ Warning It is recommended to disable redirects by setting maxRedirects: 0 to upload the stream in the node.js environment, as the follow-redirects package will buffer the entire stream in RAM without following the "backpressure" algorithm.

 🆕 Rate limiting